adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### 2. Was it worth it?

 - From a sanity perspective?
 Questionable.
 Windows Batch is not a programming language.
 It can sometimes fail the whole script if one command fails.
 So it was challenging to keep it from being *"too hacky it's unreadable"* but also have ways to *"not crash at the first error"*.
+It has a lot of quirks that'll only show up when you use it for a long time.
+That's why this project took so long.
-- For what came out of it?
-Yes.
-A solid yes.
-Once you set this up, it will be the fastest no nonsense video downloading experience you'll ever have.
+- For what came out of it? **Yes.
+A solid yes.** Once you set this up, it will be the fastest no nonsense video downloading experience you'll ever have.
 I know because I use it almost everyday.

 ### 3. Why didn't you use Python or Go?